A Lagrangian Approach to Optimal Randomization: Mirrleesian optimal taxation with multidimensional types

 \section{Mirrleesian optimal taxation with multidimensional types}

-Following \cite{mirrlees1971exploration} and \cite{saez2001using}, there is now a large literature on optimal income taxation.
-An important question is how their classical results change if one considers economies where tax-payers differ across several dimensions (see, e.g. \cite{judd2017optimal}{ \cite{bergstrom2021optimal}, \cite{boerma2022bunching}).
-Solving these models is computationally challenging since the so-called first order approach is often not valid.
-As \cite{judd2017optimal} points out, there is no justification for this approach in the multidimensional case.

-We make the multi-dimensional problem tractable by allowing for randomization.
-The planner chooses a lottery over consumption and output allocations for each type subject to incentive constraints that ensure that workers accurately report their types.
-We therefore deviate from the classical setting in \cite{saez2001using} in two important dimensions.
-First, we assume that the planner can offer different tax-schedules to different types (this assumption is not uncommon in the literature, see, for example, \cite{boerma2022bunching}).
-Second, as in \cite{weiss1976desirability}, \cite{brito1995randomization}, \cite{hellwig2007undesirability}, we examine optimal taxation in an economy with a continuum of identical agents within each type where the planner can offer random tax-schedules.
+Following \cite{mirrlees1971exploration}, there is a large literature on optimal income taxation with information frictions.
+An important open question is how the classical results change when private information is multi-dimensional (see, e.g. \cite{judd2017optimal}, \cite{bergstrom2021optimal}).
+In such environments, the classical first-order approach, which uses single-crossing and monotonicity to reduce global incentive constraints to local ones, generally breaks down, and computing the optimal deterministic mechanism is challenging (see \cite{judd2017optimal} and \cite{boerma2022bunching}).
+In this section, we show that our Lagrangian iteration approach makes the multidimensional problem computationally tractable and yields new economic predictions: heterogeneity in productivity and labor supply elasticity can generate nondegenerate optimal randomization, reduce bunching, and smooth consumption toward the full-information benchmark.

-In our setup, there are finitely many types of agents $ h \in H $, a finite set, and a continuum of identical agents within each type.
-Each agent of type $h$ has preferences over consumption and labor supply, which we represent by a continuous utility function $ \bar{u}_h(c_h,\ell_h) $.
-Each agent has type-specific productivity $ w_h $, $ h \in H $, and produces $ w_h \ell_h $ units of output when working $ \ell_h $ hours.
-It is useful to write the indirect utility function over consumption and output as
+Following \cite{weiss1976desirability}, \cite{brito1995randomization}, and \cite{hellwig2007undesirability}, we study an economy in which the planner can offer random tax schedules.
+Agents must commit to a schedule before observing the random outcome and before choosing labor supply.
+There are finitely many types of agents $ \theta \in \Theta $, a finite set, and a continuum of identical agents within each type.
+A type is characterized by a preference parameter $ \eta $ and a productivity parameter $ \omega $.
+We use $ \eta_{\theta}$ and $ \omega_{\theta} $ to denote the parameters of type $ \theta $.
+Each agent of type $\theta=(\eta,\omega) $ has preferences over consumption ($c$) and effort ($a$), which we represent by a continuous utility function $ \bar{u}_{\eta}(c,a) $.
+Given effort $a$, an agent of type $ \theta=(\eta,\omega) $ receives a wage $\omega$ and has pre-tax income $ y=\omega a$.
+While income is observable, the agent's effort and type parameters $(\omega, \eta)$ are not.
+We assume that $ a \in [0,a_{\max}]$.
+Unlike above, here $a$ is a continuous variable.
+It is useful to write the indirect utility function over consumption and income as